 The way a product is designed shapes the way that people use it.
 Every app is designed for behavior change, intentionally or unintentionally, so the questions that drive behavioral product strategy must be addressed.
 User Involvement is a set of metrics whose success is defined by the combination of user behaviors that contribute towards creating a desirable outcome.
-Behavioral product strategy is designing your product to influence user behavior and improve user involvement.
+Behavioral product strategy is making product decisions to influence user behavior and improve user involvement.

 Products are fundamentally voluntary.
 People can always choose to use the product, use an alternative, or use nothing at all.
 In fact, not using your product is a consumer's default state of being, and you’re trying to get them to do something different in using your product.
 The goal of behavioral product strategy is to turn usage of your product into a default behavior for certain goals.